What is Silhouette?

 Yes, Boris FX offers Enterprise licensing options for customers with 5 or more users that require floating licenses or virtual license serving.
 Please visit our Enterprise Program page to learn more.

 What OFX plug-ins does Silhouette support?

-At the current time, Boris FX Mocha Pro, Boris FX Sapphire, and the RE:Vision Effects plug-ins have been qualified to run in Silhouette.
+At the current time, Boris FX Mocha Pro, Boris FX Sapphire, RE:Vision Effects and Neat Video plug-ins have been qualified to run in Silhouette.

 What shape formats can Silhouette export?